Ricky0625/avaj-launcher/README.md

 ### Scneario file

 The first line of the file contains a **positive integer number**.
 This number represents the number of times the simulation is run.

+## Concepts

+### Dependency Injection (DI)

+Dependency Injection is a design principle where an object (like a class) receives its dependencies from an external source rather than creating them itself.
+This improves modularity and makes the code easier to test, extend, and maintain by reducing direct coupling between classes.

+#### How Dependency Injection Works

+Let's say you have a `FileParser` that needs a `HeaderParser` and `ContentParser`.
+Without DI, `FileParser` would create instances of `HeaderParser` and `ContentParser` itself, directly coupling it to those specific implementations.
+DI separates this responsibility by "injecting" those dependencies into `FileParser`, either via the constructor or a setter method.

+#### DI in Practice

+1. **Constructor Injection**: Pass the dependencies as parameters in the constructor.
+This is ideal if the dependencies are essential for the object's function.
+2. **Setter Injection**: Inject dependencies through setter mtehods.
+This allows the dependencies to be optional or configurable after the object is created.